collocations.org

 You need nerves of steel to be a good poker player.

-a strain on sb''s nerves
+a strain on sb's nerves

-Looking after him while he was so ill has been a great strain on her nerves.
+Caring for him while he was so ill has been a great strain on her nerves.

-3. nerves: nervous state
+3. (nerves) nervous state

-I''ve never suffered from first-night nerves.
+I've never suffered from first-night nerves.

-VERB + NERVE
+VERB + NERVES

-calm, control, soothe, steady
+calm, control, ease, settle, soothe, steady

 She took a few deep breaths to calm her nerves.